Understanding and Controlling Repetition Neurons and Induction Heads in In-Context Learning: Limitations

 \section{Limitations}

 Our study focuses specifically on understanding the causal role of repetition neurons and induction heads in LLMs within controlled, synthetic binary‐classification tasks designed to explicitly test repetitive pattern recognition in ICL.
-However, this setup entails several limitations: \begin{itemize} \item \textbf{Intervention simplicity:} Our method of zeroing out activations of selected neurons and heads, while consistent with prior work, may oversimplify their nuanced functions; exploring graded activation scaling or neuron‐specific fine‐tuning could yield more precise control. \item \textbf{Functional attribution:} Characterizing repetition neurons as “detectors” or “replicators” rests solely on performance changes following ablation; complementary interpretability analyses, such as activation tracing or causal mediation, would further validate these functional attributions. \end{itemize}
+However, this setup entails several limitations: \begin{itemize} \item \textbf{Intervention simplicity:} Our method of zeroing out activations of selected neurons and heads, while consistent with prior work, may oversimplify their nuanced functions; exploring graded activation scaling or neuron‐specific fine‐tuning could yield more precise control. \item \textbf{Functional attribution:} Characterizing repetition neurons as “detectors” or “replicators” rests solely on performance changes following ablation; complementary interpretability analyses, such as activation tracing or causal mediation, would further validate these functional attributions. \item \textbf{Ambiguous functional role of late-layer neurons:} While our ablation and activation analyses confirm that late-segment repetition neurons are indispensable for ICL, their precise computational role remains unclear.
+Their high activation and catastrophic impact upon removal suggest that they act as the final executors of pattern-based decisions, but whether they actively encode pattern semantics or merely amplify upstream signals remains unresolved.
+Future work could combine causal mediation, activation path tracing, or controlled probing to disentangle their role as pattern encoders versus output enforcers. \end{itemize}